behavure/behavure-docs/src/content/docs/measure_iq/glossary/signals.md

 ---
 title: Signals
 description: Definition & use of Signals
 ---

-**Signals** is a feature of the Scuba platform that enables users to set up scheduled email delivery of boards.
+**Signals** are notifications that you can set up to alert you when a metric crosses a threshold.

 ## Related terms